wildstang/2019_robot_software/README.md

 ### Recommended configurations
 In addition to making all configuration changes recommended in the instructions above for installing Eclipse, here are some other Eclipse settings you may wish to change:

 -   Under General -> Perspectives, check "Open perspectives in new window".
 This makes it easier to flip back and forth between git and Java perspectives.
 -   Under the Project menu, check "Build automatically".
 This allows the Checkstyle plugin to work correctly.
+-   In Eclipse's Problems view, open filter settings (icon w/ three arrows in upper right).
+Uncheck "Show all problems" and check "Warnings on Selection" and "All Errors on Workspace".
+This will prevent you from being bothered by warnings related to code you're not working on, but will still show you all the errors.
 -   *TODO: fill out this list.*